FCiR25 - Financial Cryptography in Rome 2025

 - Serge Vaudenay (EPFL - Switzerland)

-- Polina Vinogradova (IOHK - Canada) [TBC]
+- Polina Vinogradova (IOHK - Canada)

-- Hendrik Waldner (Max Planck Institute - Germany)
+- Hendrik Waldner (Nethermind Research - UK)